gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/unit-testing.md

 TDD and test engineering culture is considered best practice these days.
-Alas, I often encounter projects without tests or with bad tests. **Brittle** tests are bad.
-Maybe you experienced this yourself, you made some changes in a specific part of the system and suddenly a lot of unrelated tests fail.
+Alas, I often encounter projects without tests or with bad tests.
+Maybe you experienced this yourself, you changed something in a specific part of the system and suddenly a lot of unrelated tests fail.
+Congratulations, you made the acquaintance of **brittle** tests.
 This is not only annoying for developers but also a time killer.
-Tests can also fail because they are **flaky**.
-Flaky tests are non-deterministic due to relying on remote systems, making network calls or accessing remote databases.
+Another kind of bad tests are **flaky** tests.
+They are non-deterministic due to relying on remote systems, making network calls or accessing remote databases.
 This causes tests to randomly succeed or fail even when production code has not changed.

 Both, brittle and flaky, tests are a serious problems in a codebase and should be shunned.
 Otherwise they will succumb progressively more